fashn-logo

 ✅ Recommended

-- Choose tight-fitting clothing so the system can clearly detect garment edges and body shape.
+• Choose fitted clothing so the system can clearly detect edges and body shape.

-- Use three-quarter or full-body shots for best garment alignment.
+• Use three-quarter or full-body shots for best product alignment.

-- Keep the pose natural and straightforward—standing or slightly angled is ideal.
+• Keep the pose natural and straightforward, such as standing or slightly angled.

 ❌ Avoid

-Follow these guidelines to achieve the most accurate garment transfer and realistic fitting:
+Follow these guidelines to achieve the most accurate product transfer and realistic fitting:

 ✅ Recommended

-- On-Model photos deliver the best results, as garments appear in natural shape and lighting.
+• On-Model photos deliver the best results, as garments and accessories appear in natural shape and lighting.

-- Ghost mannequin shots work well when model photos are unavailable, providing clear garment structure.
+• Ghost mannequin shots work well when model photos are unavailable, providing clear structure.

 ⚠️ Acceptable but less optimal

-- Flat-lay images can be used, but depth and fit information are limited, which may reduce realism.
+• Flat-lay images can be used, but depth and fit information are limited, which may reduce realism, especially for structured items like shoes or bags.

 ❌ Avoid

-- Garments on hangers—these introduce perspective distortion and lose body shape context.
+• Apparel on hangers: these introduce perspective distortion and lose body shape context.

-- Garments on the floor—these appear wrinkled or uneven, making fitting and texture mapping unreliable.
+• Apparel on the floor: these appear wrinkled or uneven, making fitting and texture mapping unreliable.

-Using clear, structured garment photos ensures cleaner segmentation, better draping accuracy, and more consistent visual quality.
+Using clear, structured product photos ensures cleaner segmentation, better draping accuracy, and more consistent visual quality.

 Troubleshooting